Advertiser Disclosure

 Lufthansa unveiled Allegris as its next-generation long-haul product more than a year ago, promising major upgrades across business, premium economy, and first class.
 The centerpiece was a fully redesigned business class with multiple seat types, better privacy, and more customization.

-On paper, it looked fantastic.
-In practice, the rollout has been painfully slow.
+The cabin looked fantastic in the flesh, but its rollout has been painfully slow.

 Lufthansa Allegris first flight 1